neuropsychology/Courses/README.md

 # How to Contribute

 You found some errors?
 Something was unclear?
 You can contribute to the courses by modifying or adding things.

-1. Create a Github account
-2. Go the course you want to modify, and click on "Edit this file" (the pen icon)
-3. This will "fork" the project, meaning that it will create a personal copy of the project that you can modify
-4. Modify the file using the [markdown](https://guides.github.com/features/mastering-markdown/) style
-5. Go to the bottom and click on "Commit changes"
-6. Go to the root of the project (yourgithubaccount/Courses) and click on "New Pull Request"
-7. Create the pull request, then wait for it to be discussed and accepted
+See this tutorial ([french](https://github.com/neuropsychology/Courses/blob/master/Programing/Github/Contribute-FR.md) or [english](https://github.com/neuropsychology/Courses/blob/master/Programing/Github/Contribute-EN.md)) to see to add your changes on github.

+### General Guidelines:
+1. **Quality over quantity**: better write a great small paragraph than an entire mediocre course
+2. **Perfection don't matter**: Don't worry to write something not perfect: the community will improve it
+3. **Imrove it yourself**: Do not hesitate to modify and improve existing courses
+4. **Science science science**: Everything must be scientifically valid (based on *recent* evidence)
+5. **Documentation**: Don't forget to cite the papers (and add a link to the paper)

 See [this video](https://www.youtube.com/watch?v=yr6IzOGoMsQ) for a clear explanation.